brianekummer/autohotkey-older/Read Me.md

                                          - Search repositories for selected text
                                          - Event schema repository ✦ t                   Windows (AHK)    Terminal/Cmder/bash
-✦ v                   Windows (AHK)    VS Code
-✦ ^ v                 Windows (AHK)    VS Code - insert selected text into a new VS Code document and format it ✦ w                   Windows (AHK)    Wiki/Confluence ✦ ^ w                 Windows (AHK)    Wiki/Confluence- search for selected text PrintScreen           Windows (AHK)    Windows screenshot tool
+✦ v                   Windows (AHK)    VS Code- If there is selected text, insert it into a new VS Code file and format it ✦ w                   Windows (AHK)    Wiki/Confluence ✦ ^ w                 Windows (AHK)    Wiki/Confluence- search for selected text PrintScreen           Windows (AHK)    Windows screenshot tool